tarasowski/javascript-pocketguide/serverless/apps/001_introduction-step-by-step.md

     + --function: function name specified in the serverless.yml template
     + invoke: manually invoking the function for testing

+**Note:** For the function name use only the function name not the file .js, you don't need to specify the folder or any directory, since it's already specified in yml configuration file.

 ## Serverless Plugins

 External plugins are added per service-basis and are not usually applied globally.
 If you want to install a plugin, make sure you are at the service root directory and install the plugin with the help of nmp